littlebeanbean7/Toronto_Streetscore/README.md

 ##### Image produced by visualization:
 *  toronto_pred_800_600.png
-Visualizes our models' final predictions of perceived safety on the street view of 2034 Toronto geolocations.
+Map visualization of our models' final predictions of perceived safety on the street view of 2034 Toronto geolocations.